What Adventure Activities Are Covered?

 Activities covered by travel insurance

-High risk adventure activities such as paragliding and sky diving can be covered, but limitations will usually apply.
+Adventure activities sometimes coveredHigher risk adventure activities such as paragliding and sky diving can be covered, but limitations will usually apply.
 There are also some high risk activities not automatically insured, but in some cases you’ll be able to pay an additional premium to get cover.
-Hurrah!

 Abseiling and rock climbing

+We love holidays that get off the beaten track.
+However, if your rambles turn into scrambles and you need to use ropes or climbing equipment you could find yourself high and dry without cover.
 Most insurers do not cover for mountaineering or rock climbing if you have to use ropes or any other mountaineering equipment.
+Climbing at altitudes over 6,000 meters is often restricted too.
 WorldNomads will cover rock climbing if you pay for level 3 protection.

 You won’t find many insurers that cover heli-skiing within a standard policy but InsureandGo covers it in their winter sports policy and Ski-insurance.com.au covers it for an additional premium.
 Fly me to the Snow!